Tomahawk64/File-sharing-application/README.md

 Edit
 {
   "message": "User created!",
-  "url": "encrypted_url_for_username"
+  "url": "encrypted_url_for_your_username"
 }
 2. POST /login
-Description: Log in to get a JWT token.
+Description: Log in with username and password to get a JWT token.
 Request Body:
 json
 Copy